kgdunn/pid-book/process-monitoring/process-monitoring.rst

 The diagram is from a process with mean of 80 and where LSL=65 and USL=95.
 These specification are fixed, set by our production guidelines.
 If the process variation is :math:`\sigma = 10`, then this implies that PCR=0.5.
 Assuming further that the our production is centered at the mean of 80, we can calculate how much defective product is produced in the shaded region of the plot.
 Assuming a normal distribution:

-	-	:math:`z` for LSL = (65 - 80)/10 = -1.5
+	-	:math:`z` for LSL = :math:`(65 - 80)/10 = -1.5`

-	-	:math:`z` for USL = (95 - 80)/10 = 1.5
+	-	:math:`z` for USL = :math:`(95 - 80)/10 = 1.5`

 	-	Shaded area probability = ``pnorm(-1.5) + (1-pnorm(1.5))`` = 13.4% of production is out of the specification limits.

 Contrast this to the case where PCR = 2.0 for the same system.
 To achieve that level of process capability, using the *same upper and lower specifications* we have to  reduce the standard deviation by a factor of 4, down to :math:`\sigma = 2.5`.
 The figure below illustrates that almost no off-specification product is produced for a centered process at PCR = 2.0.
-There is a width of :math:`12 \sigma` units from the LSL to the USL, giving the process ample room to move.
+There is a width of :math:`12 \sigma` units from the LSL to the USL, giving the process location (mean) ample room to drift left or right without creating additional off-specification product.

 .. image:: ../figures/monitoring/explain-PCR-two.png
 	:width: 750px